HMG-LCCN SWEEPSTAKES: Win a $100 Eureka Burger Gift Card; 2nd & 3rd Place Winners Get $50 Gift Cards

 HMG-LCCN is partnering with Cerritos Eureka Burger in an exciting sweepstakes contest that will start Friday Mar.
-13 at 6 a.m. and run until Saturday April 11.
+13 at 6 a.m.

 No purchase is necessary, with one lucky winner receiving a $100 gift card from Eureka; two others will win $50 gift cards.